Scout Adventures (The Scout Association): Impact of Coronavirus pandemic

 The 2020 Coronavirus pandemic, COVID-19, affected the Scout Adventures centres significantly with all having to close and cancel planned activities and bookings while still incurring costs.
 In August, the chief executive of Scouts Scotland spoke out about the real threat of closure affecting their three activity centres, Fordell Firs, Meggernie and Lochgoilhead Scout Adventures centres and called upon the Scottish Government to provide additional support to the sector.

-In October the Scout Association announced that they would be reducing the number of adventure centres following the financial impact of the coronavirus pandemic as a result of the need to reduce staffing costs and assets.
-While the centres in Scotland, Wales and Northern Ireland were unaffected by the announcement, the seven sites in England would be reduced in number to four with Buddens and Woodhouse Park being returned to the counties that own them (Dorset Scouts and Avon Scouts respectively) and Downe being sold entirely.
-Furthermore, the association announced they would also sell Baden-Powell House in central London, the former headquarters of the association and hostel.
-The sales were to enable the depleted cash reserves to be replenished and to allow for local groups badly affected by the pandemic to be helped.
-While the timeline has not been revealed, the association did acknowledge it would take time for the sales and return of centres to be realised.
-When considering the sites for closure they took into consideration factors including local provision, such as whether other activity centres owned by Scouts are available nearby, and the needs of the site, such as whether investment was required or how the site was used.
+In October the Scout Association announced that they would be reducing the number of adventure centres following the financial impact of the coronavirus pandemic, citing a need to reduce staffing costs and assets, enable the association's depleted cash reserves to be replenished, and to allow for local groups badly affected by the pandemic to be helped.

+Operation of the centres at Buddens, Dorset, and Woodhouse Park, Bristol, were returned to the counties that own them in 2021, with the latter being operated by Avon Scouts, and the former being operated on Dorset Scouts' behalf by adventure education group Rockley.
+The centre at Downe in Kent was closed in 2021 and sold in October 2024 to Friends of Downe Activity Centre.
+Furthermore, the association sold Baden-Powell House in central London, the former headquarters of the association and hostel, in August 2021 to independent school Mander Portman Woodward.
+When considering the sites for closure, the association took into consideration factors including local provision, such as whether other activity centres owned by Scouts are available nearby, and the needs of the site, such as whether investment was required or how the site was used.

-Subsequently, Downe and Woodhouse Park closed as Scout Adventures sites in 2021 with Downe set to be sold and Woodhouse Park returning to be run by Avon Scout County directly.
-However in early 2021, the Scout Association once again took control of Broadstone Warren Scout Activity Centre in East Sussex which had previously been owned by the association but since 2004 has been run entirely by East Sussex Scout County after the county could no longer run the centre.
-In the summer of 2021, Buddens and Crawfordsburn were removed as adventure centres with the operations returning to Dorset Scouts and Scouts Northern Ireland respectively.
+In early 2021, the Scout Association once again took control of Broadstone Warren Scout Activity Centre in East Sussex, which had previously been owned by the association but since 2004 had been run entirely by East Sussex Scout County, after the county could no longer run the centre.
+Later that summer, Crawfordsburn was removed as a Scout Adventures centre with the operations returning to Scouts Northern Ireland.
+In November 2024, the Scout Association further announced the closure of Hawkhirst Scout Adventure centre in Northumberland from 31 March 2025, citing the lack of bookings since the pandemic and the investment needed in the site.